Ostoyae/holbertonschool-zero_day/0x01-emacs/README.md

-first task for emacs.

-how we open a file with emacs.
+this project we learn to use basic command for emacs.